 Pensions Equity Challenge

-As part of the Court action in pursuit of fair treatment for private sector workers, we will pursue three objectives:
+As part of the Court action we will pursue three objectives:

 Tax relief for private sector pension savers must be maintained at the current marginal rate of taxation (currently 40%).
 There must be an incentive for private sector workers to save money for their pensions.